 ASSOCIATION FOR SOCIAL ECONOMICS RECORDS, 1941-[ongoing], 2.2 feet.

-Records of an organization of scholars concerned with the moral and social dimensions
+Records of an organization of scholars concerned with the moral and social dimensions of economic problems.

 (It was known as the Catholic Economic Association until 1970.)